 - Return completed Financial Disclosure and Agreement Forms for the Activity Director(s) and all Planners.

 - If an Activity Director or Planner discloses a conflict, then the Financial Disclosure Mitigation Form also needs to be completed and returned.

 - Submit proposed budget (XLSX) for activity including details for estimated income and expenses.

 - If there will be commercial money (grants or exhibitors) associated with this learning activity, please email Terri Farnham at email@example.com at the outset of the planning process.

-Net balances for CME and CNE activities after July 1, 2012 (positive and negative) will roll into the Dartmouth-Hitchcock General Ledger.
-Activity shortfalls will be covered by the D-H General Ledger during the fiscal year as long as the Activity Final Accounting indicates no extravagant or inappropriate expenses (e.g., unapproved resort locations, unplanned faculty dinners, etc.).
+Net balances for CME and CNE activities after July 1, 2012 (positive and negative) will roll into the Dartmouth Hitchcock Medical Center General Ledger.
+Activity shortfalls will be covered by the Dartmouth Hitchcock Medical Center General Ledger during the fiscal year as long as the Activity Final Accounting indicates no extravagant or inappropriate expenses (e.g., unapproved resort locations, unplanned faculty dinners, etc.).

 The CME/CNE office offers several marketing services to aid in promoting accredited activities.
 Learn more about these services.

 If you are producing your own marketing materials and you want to announce the offering of Dartmouth Health CME credits in your advertising, you must submit any promotional items at least one month prior to when you wish to distribute your advertising, along with the CME Application.

 Please note: Do not send any advertising of your activity with a mention of Dartmouth Health CME credit before credit is approved, as this violates ACCME regulations and could lead to the denial of credit.